sokbae/ciccr/README.md

 Here, the relevant coefficient is 2.06 (`t`) and its two-sided 90% confidence interval is \[1.75, 2.43\].
 If we assume strong ignorability, the treatment effect is about 2 and its two-sided confidence interval is between \[1.75, 2.43\].
-However, it is unlikely that the higher BA treatment satisfies the strong ignorability condition.
+However, it is unlikely that the higher-degrees-than-BA treatment satisfies the strong ignorability condition.

 ## What else the package can do